alvaronaschez/ros-docker/README.md

 Working with Docker and Ros2 is challenging, cause you typically want to run GUI applications in your guess system, and that's not the usual workflow you use with Docker.

-While other projects are trying to solve this same problem, for example [rocker](https://github.com/osrf/rocker), I decided to implement my own simple approach.
+While other projects are trying to solve this same problem, for example, [rocker](https://github.com/osrf/rocker), I decided to implement my own simple approach.